JemaySALOMON/UniQG-2026/README.md

 # Learning Objectives

 By the end of this course, students will be able to:
 - Understand the genetic basis of quantitative traits
-- Estimate genetic parameters (heritability, breeding values, variances, genetic correlations)
+- Estimate genetic parameters (heritability, genetic (co)variances, etc.)
-- Apply linear and mixed models to quantitative data
+- Understand and apply linear and mixed models
 - Use R for quantitative genetics data analysis

 ---